This article was originally published on April 26, 2016, and has since been updated.

-Facebook carousel ads have only been around for two years, but they have proven to be a fruitful hit in the world of marketing.
+Facebook carousel ads have only been around for three years, but they have proven to be a fruitful hit in the world of marketing.

 The social network’s own analysis of almost 9,000 ad sets reveals ads using the carousel format had a 30-50% lower cost-per-conversion and 20-30% lower cost-per-click than simple, single-image ads.

 For some companies, the difference was even greater.
-Neiman Marcus reported three times more conversions from carousel ads than from other advertising methods, while MVMT Watches saw its click-through rate rise by 75%.
+Neiman Marcus reported three times more conversions from carousel ads than from other advertising methods, while MVMT Watches saw its click-through rate increase by 75%.

 Yes, they take a little more time to put together, but they’re well worth the extra effort.
 Here are some ideas on how you can use them.

 A single, static image does the job when it comes to showing off a single product, but there are obvious limitations.
 Only one use, view or benefit can be properly conveyed; with a carousel, you can highlight up to five.